rui314/mold/README.md

 Overall, even though mold is highly scalable, it succeeded to avoid complexties you often find in complex parallel programs.
-From high level, mold just serially executes each linker pass.
+From high level, mold just serially executes linker's internal passes one by one.
 Each pass is parallelized using parallel for-loops.

 ## Rejected ideas